12 Perfect Gift Ideas for Occupational Therapists

 With the promo code MYOTSPOT you will be able to save $175 off of the full price of MedBridge Continuing Education.
 That brings the price down to $200 for a one year subscription of unlimited CEUs.

 I’ve been using MedBridge for many years now, and have dabbled in other online continuing ed platforms.
 I’ve found that the massive amount of quality content available on MedBridge beats anything else I’ve tried.
 MedBridge seeks out industry-leading experts in each therapy discipline to provide exclusive courses on virtually every topic you can imagine.
-For more information, read Why MedBridge Is The Best Continuing Education Investment You Can Make.
+For more information, be sure to check out our all-inclusive MedBridge review covering everything you need to know.

 I love this as a gift for any new OT/COTA or OT student.
-I bought mine when I was in my second Level II (inpatient rehab) and it saved my life many times when I needed to quickly glance at dermatomes, MMT scales, ROM, cranial nerves, types of CVA effects, the ASIA impairment scale, and much more.
+I got mine when I was in my second Level II (inpatient rehab) and I loved having it on hand when I needed to quickly glance at vital sign info, dermatomes, MMT scales, cranial nerves, types of CVA effects, the ASIA impairment scale, and much more.
+For peds OTs, they’ve also got you covered with developmental milestones.

-It covers so much information on both the front and back and also has a separate laminate for pediatric OTs that you can clip right on.
-It’s a great, inexpensive gift for your fieldwork students as well as yourself.
+It covers so much information on both the front and back and is foldable to stick in your scrub pocket.
+It makes a great, inexpensive gift for fieldwork students and new OTs alike.

 I also prefer the Paperwhite over tablet reading since you don’t have that digital screen glare that we face all day with our phones, tablets, and computers.

-Pulse oximeters are a crucial device to use when working with a myriad of conditions, and it always seems like they are so hard to come by in the hospital or SNF setting.
-I bit the bullet and purchased my own which has saved me so much time making sure my patients’ heartrate and O2 sats are stable during treatments.
+Pulse oximeters are a crucial device to use when working with a myriad of conditions, and it always seems like they are so hard to come by in the hospital, home health or SNF settings.
+I keep my own with me at work which has saved me so much time making sure my patients’ heartrate and O2 sats are stable during acute care treatments.

-I’ve had this Fitbit for the past year and a half and love it during work and off hours.
-I love that it not only monitors all of your fitness activity but also has a watch for measuring your minutes (a must during patient care!).
+I’ve had this Fitbit Charge for the past several years now and love it during work and off hours.
+I love that it not only monitors all of your fitness activity but also has a watch and timer for measuring your minutes (a must during patient care!).

 8. A Massage Package

-Any occupational therapy practitioner, regardless of their setting, can always benefit from this with all of the intense physical activity (lifting, pulling, walking, standing) that the job requires every day.
-A gift card to a favorite local massage spot will definitely make any OT’s day.
+Any occupational therapy practitioner, regardless of their setting, can always benefit from a massage with all of the intense physical activity (lifting, pulling, walking, standing) and occasional emotional stress that the job requires every day.
+A gift card to a favorite local massage spot will definitely make any OT’s day, especially once things start getting back to normal.

 9. Foam Roller

-Speaking of massages, a foam roller also does the trick when there isn’t time to make it to a massage.
+Speaking of massages, a foam roller also does the trick when there isn’t time to make it to a massage or when current restrictions have us staying put for now.
 Foam rollers are designed for reaching myofascial release trigger points, such as the neck, back and legs, to strengthen and improve flexibility and overall health.
 For details on how to use it, there are tons of free YouTube videos like this one to show you.

 Foam rolling is one of my top recommendations (combined with yoga) for the aches and pains that come with the job.
 I personally like the more intense foam rollers with ridges (shown here), but softer ones are also readily available for people new to foam rolling.

-And one more product for those aches and pains is the “Bed Buddy.”
+And one more product for those aches and pains is the “Bed Buddy” hot pack.
 The moist heat from the Bed Buddy really helps after those long days of documenting and “text neck.”

 The flaxseed naturally soaks up humidity from your home, so all you have to do is microwave it for a minute and 40 seconds and voila, instant moist heat.
-I use mine for neck soreness almost daily and it does the trick.
+I use mine for neck soreness regularly combined with stretching which usually does the trick.

 11. New Scrubs